 Just as today, wedding budgets varied widely from couple to couple.
-One of the couples in the study spent only $7 on their wedding– $2 on the license and $5 on the officiant.
+One of the couples in the study spent only $7 on their wedding — $2 on the license and $5 on the officiant.
 That’s being frugal.
 On the other extreme, one couple spent $1,927 on their wedding.
-That is $34,454 in today’s dollars, which is close to the average cost reported by some surveys in 2016.
+That is $34,454 in today’s dollars, which is close to the average cost reported by The Knot’s 2019 Wedding Study.

-The big changes are in the cost of catering and renting the venue.
-In 1935, the average cost of the reception was $541 (adjusted), while in 2016 the average was $6,044 – once you include bar service, food service, venue, and venue rentals.
+The big changes are in the cost of catering and renting the reception venue.
+In 1935, the average cost of the reception was $541 (adjusted), while in 2019, the average was $10,500 — once you include bar service, food service, and venue rentals.